rlugojr/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Median total steps per day: 10765"
 ```

+*There is a very slight difference between the Mean and Median which represents a bit of a skew.*

 ##Question 2: What is the average daily activity pattern?
 Make a data.frame for mean steps taken per interval across all days

 ```r
 mean_steps_per_interval_all_days <- activity_data_no_NA %>%